How to Qualify Distributors

 A personal approach is essential when working with European distributors, James explains; “especially in the southern European countries but also in the North, a personal human connection remains a crucial basis for a durable relationship.”

-An example of qualifying criteria can be found below:
+An example of the qualifying criteria can be found below:

 Since every company-product-market is unique it is strongly advised to define your own list and define weighing factors depending on the resources you intend to make available for Europe.